NULLhere/Proxando/README.md

 <br>
 <br>
 Essentially, this is a TCP+UDP proxychains.
 The code is certainly a mess BUT it does its job! <br>
 On this occasion I also wanted to thank the entire community of pentesters and hackers!
 Thanks to your studies, researches, articles, posts, blogs, videos you made me grow.
-This software is a tribute to all of you, I hope you find it useful!:D<br>
+This software is a tribute to all of you of the cybersecurity world, I hope you find it useful!:D<br>

 # ENCHANTMENTS